scmorrison/uzu/README.md

 ## Partials

 Partials are stored in the `partials` and `themes/THEME_NAME/partials` directories.
-Any theme partial will override any partial found in the top-level `partials` directory.
+Any theme partial will override any partial found in the top-level `partials` directory with the same file name.
 Partials can be include in layouts, pages, and other partials.

 For `Template6`: